Super Bowl Betting With Zelle Deposits

 Zelle Vs. PayPal

-If you want to know how to send money with Zelle and are familiar with using Paypal (or Venmo), the process is largely the same.
+If you want to know how to send money with Zelle and are familiar with using Paypal, Cash App (or Venmo), the process is largely the same.
 A money transfer can be initiated through your online banking portal or banking app, and you simply enter the credentials of the recipient.

 The difference between Zelle and PayPal is that Zelle carries no added transfer fees and has no restrictions on what you can use the transaction to fund.
 Further, since you cannot use PayPal to easily purchase BTC in most areas, Zelle streamlines that process, too.
 Finally, you likely already have a Zelle account through your bank, which makes the entire process that much more convenient.